frederic-perez/AmE-dictionary/dictionary.md

 __doghouse__
 __doglegs__
 __doglegs__ _v_
+__dogsled__
 __doldrums__
 __dole out__ :six: To give or deliver in small portions. _v_ _Pringles will dole out thousands of speakers that fit atop Pringles cans and amplify music from MP3 players._ _Doling out a familiar meal._
 __dole out__ _v_
 __dolirometer__
 __dollop__ :two: :shit:
 __domicile__
+__don't count your chickens before they're hatched__ Don't make plans based on future events that might not happen. _When my mom heard that I was preparing my campaign before even being nominated, she warned me, "Don't count your chickens before they're hatched.
+Why are you begging to drive my car to school tomorrow when you still need to take your license test in the morning?
+Don't count your chickens before they're hatched, babe!_
+__doo-dah__
 __doodad__
 __dookie-wookie__
 __doom and gloom__ :two: :shit: